School of Allied Health, Human Services and Sport

 La Trobe Health Clinic

 A key focus of the La Trobe Health Clinic is supporting people to access affordable healthcare.
-At the same time, the clinic provides valuable hands-on learning opportunities for students, helping to build a skilled and compassionate future health workforce.
-Together these services will offer collaborative care that supports health and wellbeing for all.
+At the same time, the Clinic provides valuable hands-on learning opportunities for students, helping to build a skilled and compassionate future health workforce.
+Together these services offer collaborative care that supports health and wellbeing for all.

 OUR COURSES CREATE PROFESSIONALS WHO MAKE A DIFFERENCE